Could Agri-PV Be Africa’s Next Big Solar Market Trend?

 “The problem with a global analysis of anything to do with agriculture is it differs by the climatic conditions, the crop you want to grow [and] the availability of labor and machinery,” Jenny Chase, head of solar analysis at BloombergNEF, wrote in an email.
 “It can even differ by year.”

-As a result, she said, when it comes to agriculture and PV, “I am cautious, and for now think that the best place to put solar panels is on an opaque roof that you know will be standing for at least 30 years.”
+As a result, she said, when it comes to agriculture and PV, “I am cautious and for now think that the best place to put solar panels is on an opaque roof that you know will be standing for at least 30 years.”